NachiBasaldella/data-science-portfolio/data-cleaning-&-EDA/Cleaning Messy Datasets: "Cleaning Public Survey Data"/README.md

 - This project does not include modeling — the focus is entirely on **data quality**.
 - The pipeline is reproducible and documented for clarity.

 ---

-## 📌 Next Steps

-- Perform EDA and visualize relationships between features
-- Build classification models using the cleaned dataset
-- Deploy findings in an interactive dashboard (optional)

----